Swedish rules on plastic microbeads in cosmetic products

 New restriction of microplastics in chemical products in the EU

 The European Commission has decided to restrict microparticles of synthetic polymers, known as microplastics.
 The products covered by the restriction include cosmetic products (both rinse-off and non-rinse-off), detergents, paints and fillers for artificial turf pitches.
 The aim of the restriction is to reduce the release of microplastics into the environment.
-The rules have been included in Annex XVII of the REACH Regulation.
+The rules have been included in entry 78 in Annex XVII of the REACH Regulation.
 The Swedish ban will need to be reviewed in light of the new EU restriction.

 Commission Regulation (EU) 2023/2055 amending Annex XVII as regards synthetic polymer microparticles.
 External link.